Hucaru/Valhalla/README.md

 ## Client modifications
 00663007 - change to jmp for multiclient
-0041BD17 - fill with nop to remove internet explorer iframe add after client close
+0041BD17 - fill with nop to remove internet explorer iframe add after client close 0066520B - push to stack resolution in y
+00665211 - push to stack resolution in x

 ## Screenshots